If you have a math major and writing and editing sound like career of your dreams, then become a math editor

 Math editors do something similar, except that they help teachers write, edit, and publish mathematics textbook used in schools, or for public usage.

-Although your math skills will be appreciated very much in making sure that all theorems and formulas make sense, the job entails much more than that.
+Although your math skills will be appreciated very much in making sure that all theorems and formulas make sense, the job entails much more than reviewing theorems and formulas.

-An an editor, you will be responsible for editing, proofreading, formating,checking spelling, grammar and usage,and enhancing the style and the content so that the information will be appealing to readers.
+An an editor, you will be responsible for editing, proofreading, formatting, checking spelling, grammar and usage, and enhancing the style and the content so that the information will be appealing to readers.
+Therefore, a strong knowledge of English grammar may be important as well.

 Want to be a mathematics editor for Pearson education?
-The McGraw-Hill Companies? or Houghton Mifflin?
+How about the McGraw-Hill Companies?
+Or perhaps Houghton Mifflin?

 The minimum requirement to get a job as a mathematics editor is a bachelor in mathematics, or a related field.

-If you are going to deal with advance mathematics, such as abstract algebra, real analysis, a graduate degree in pure mathematics, or mathematics education, can probably give an advantage over other candidates.
+If you are going to deal with advance mathematics, such as abstract algebra, real analysis, number theory, and other upper level math courses, a graduate degree in pure mathematics, or mathematics education, can probably give you an advantage over other candidates.

-Remember that you are going to be checking theorems and formulas for accuracy in manuscripts, so if you are going to put your hands on advance materials, it makes sense to have a knowledge of the materials.
+Remember that you are going to be checking theorems and formulas for accuracy in manuscripts.
+Therefore if you are going to put your hands on advance materials, it makes sense to have a knowledge of the materials.

 Furthermore, as mentioned before, you will need strong communication, interpersonal, and writing skills.